 One-Year Post-Graduation

-Now that it has been one year after graduating, here’s a recap of what I’ve learned.
+Now that it has been one year since graduating, here’s a recap of what I’ve learned post-college!

 While I love the company I work at, I still don’t completely understand why it’s structured like that.
-I feel like I got a little glimpse of living in my own fantasy during college, ha.
+I feel like I got a little glimpse of living in my own fantasy during college.

-I found most of my friends through random bits of my life – some through workout classes, some through going to events, some through mutual friends.
+I found most of my friends through random bits of my life – some through workout classes, some through going to events, and some through mutual friends.
+If you’re having trouble making friends after college, try striking up a conversation with someone behind you at a coffee shop when you’re in line.
+You can also attend networking events, and make friends with your hairstylist or esthetician!

-Thinking about how friendships changes was a bit hard for me.
+Thinking about how friendships change was a bit hard for me.
 Several of my friends from college moved for their new job, graduate school, or were just looking for a change.
-I try my best to keep in touch with as many of them as I can, but we all get caught up in our daily life of work, family, and/or other things.
+I try my best to keep in touch with as many of them as I can, but we all get caught up in our daily life of work, family, and other things.

 As I get older, I find that I prioritize friends and family above work and other aspects of my life.
-I think this might be because I prioritized work so much during my last two years of college that all I did was eat, sleep, work, and repeat.
-Now, I crave moments with my friends, going out, and having fun.
+This might be because I prioritized work so much during my last two years of college that all I did was eat, sleep, work, and repeat.
+Now, I crave moments with my friends and family.

 There’s Never a Perfect Timing